sharife/goldenthread-v2/site/content/productions/jihad-jones-and-the-kalashnikov-babes.md

         Calvino's *The Baron in the Trees.*"
       image: https://ucarecdn.com/71b376b9-e130-4910-8a91-ab4eb76565e4/
     - name: Cat Thompson*
-      bio: This is **Cat Thompson**'sfirst appearance with Golden Thread Productions.
+      bio: This is **Cat Thompson**'s first appearance with Golden Thread Productions.
         Most recently, she appeared as Mother, Sister Mary, Molly and others in Edna O'Brien's *Tir na nOg* at the Magic Theatre.
 Other credits include *Henry IV parts I & II, King Lear, Alice in Wonderland* (Marin